hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 ### `listen_for_funding_info`

-Only needed to for **Perpetual** connectors.
+Only needed for **Perpetual** connectors.
 Retrieves the symbol update messages from the `_message_queue` and adds it to the `output` queue.
-Additionally, parses the incoming message and updates the attribute `_funding_info` with an updated `FundingInfo` data object.
+Additionally, parses the incoming messages and updates the attribute `_funding_info` with an updated `FundingInfo` data object.
 It should reflect the changes in index price, mark price, next funding timestamp and predicted funding rate.

 **Input Parameter:** ev_loop: `asyncio.BaseEventLoop`, output: `asyncio.Queue` <br/>
 **Expected Output(s):** None